-On the contrary, a married couple has to abide by the societal norms.
-It forces them to be well behaved and understanding to the people’s needs.
-It is thus safer for an organisation to hire a married individual as compared to hiring a single person for a long term responsible position.
+On the contrary, a married couple has to abide by societal norms.
+It forces them to be well behaved and understanding the people’s needs.
+It is thus safer for an organization to hire a married individual as compared to hiring a single person for a long term responsible position.

 10. Emotional state and happy marriage:

-The emotional state of a married individual greatly influences his behaviour in office.
+The emotional state of a married individual greatly influences his behavior in the office.
 It also impacts his attitude and skills to a great extent.
 A happy married life brings with it emotional stability.
-It helps people concentrate on their work lives and tackle all professional problems in a rational fashion.
+It helps people concentrate on their work lives and tackle all professional problems rationally.

 11. Health and its impact due to marriage:

-Men and women who are married have more responsibilities to shoulder.
-These include domestic tasks, daily chores and work.
+Men and women who married have more responsibilities to shoulder.
+These include domestic tasks, daily chores, and work.
 Balancing these roles often takes a toll on the health of married individuals.
 They may thus need more leaves and certain medical concessions that unmarried people may not seek.

 Since managing a family is tough, they may also need some insurance related to health.
-This is a factor that may help a married person decide high job to choose.
-He may choose a job that pays less but has all health benefits for future.
+This is a factor that may help a married person decide a high job to choose from.
+He may choose a job that pays less but has all health benefits for the future.